 - Hiring someone to prune your trees

 The Registered Consulting Arborist (RCA) designation is provided by the American Society of Consulting Arborists (ASCA).
 The requirements for becoming an RCA are much more stringent than those for becoming a Certified Arborist, and include more years of experience, attendance in an intensive training program, and production of professionally reviewed consulting reports.
-To read more, or to find a Registered Consulting Arborist in your area, visit the ASCA website.
+To read more, or to find a Registered Consulting Arborist in your area, visit the American Society of Consulting Arborists website.

 A Certified Arborist has fulfilled an examination, and experience and education requirements, set forth by the International Society of Arboriculture (ISA).
-To read more, or to find a Certified Arborist in your area, visit the ISA website.
+To read more, or to find a Certified Arborist in your area, visit the International Society of Arboriculture website.

-Both have demonstrated knowledge of arboriculture, and both are likely to work with trees.
-Both are required to continue their education to maintain their certification or registration and, therefore, should understand current arboricultural issues and techniques.
-Although both titles indicate that the person has education and experience related to trees, neither title can guarantee or ensure quality work.
+All have demonstrated knowledge of arboriculture, and are likely to work with trees.
+All are required to continue their education to maintain their certification or registration and, therefore, should understand current arboricultural issues and techniques.
+Although all titles indicate that the person has education and experience related to trees, no title can guarantee or ensure quality work.

 Each city and county in Southern California deals differently with tree protection issues.
 While some municipalities have no protection measures, many have a Tree Protection Program, an Oak Tree Ordinance, or similar programs or laws.
 Ignoring the measures a local government has in place can lead to project delays, fines, or other means of enforcement.